 This is an epic multigenerational family drama characterizing the Tumulty family’s post-World War 2 journey from the daily responsibilities of farm life in Ireland to their search for the “American Dream” in Woodside, Queens, New York.
 1941- Eileen is the youngest daughter to mother Bridgette and father “Big Mike” Michael Tumulty.
-“Bridgie” reluctantly moved to Ireland with her husband anticipating a new enriched life across the pond in a progressive country.
-After settling down, she has resisted the temptation to fully-embrace the fast pace of the American lifestyle.
+“Bridgie” reluctantly moves to Ireland with her husband anticipating a new enriched life across the pond in a much more progressive country.
+After settling down, she resists the temptation to fully-embrace the fast pace of the American lifestyle.
 Mrs.Tumulty has even taken her time in obtaining her citizenship as it had become a pang inside of her.
-American born Eileen is a precocious young girl who at an early age can discern the authoritative presence of her father and the distance felt from her mother.
+American born Eileen is a precocious young girl who at an early age could discern the authoritative presence of her father and the distance felt from her mother.
 As she grows up she sadly realizes that her father the hero is filled with hot-air and is a blustering fool at that; leaving her mother scared of this stranger that she thought she knew in a strange land she knew she didn’t.
 Despite this realization, out of the unconditional love she has for her family Eileen takes on the role of caretaker, cook, cleaner, and part-time student as her parents spend most of their days working and drinking.
 In spite of all these hurdles, Eileen has visions of climbing the social ladder, moving into a lavish home, having a distinguished career, a successful husband and a few children along the way.
 As young as she may be she clearly understands that what she wants is to lead a better life than the one she is currently living.
 Oh to live the post-war American Dream abundance when your naive, invincible and believe you can control every aspect of life.

 “She daydreamed that the next person who walked in would be a rich man looking for a dress for his girlfriend, who would see her and change his mind about the drift his life was taking.
 He would let her forget about nursing, fly her around the world care for her parents’ needs.
 She could sleepwalk through life, never work another day, never thinking another thought.”

 As much as this story is about the pursuit of the American Dream the majority of this story centers around one man’s bout with Alzheimer’s and the lengths a wife will go to keep her husband alive while not compromising the dreams she had as a child.
-For five hundred or so pages you are enveloped in the day-to-day, month-to-month, and year-to-year deterioration of Edmund Leary.
-The author does a tremendous job in highlighting Ed’s regression and eventually eliminating his voice altogether, leaving the reader with the thoughts of his close friends and family for some sort of context.
+For five hundred or so pages you are enveloped in the day-to-day, month-to-month, and year-to-year deterioration of a character named Edmund Leary.
+The author does a tremendous job in highlighting Ed’s challenges and eventually eliminating his voice altogether, leaving the reader with the thoughts of his close friends and family for some sort of context.
 Like the family you are in the dark to what is going on with Ed.
-You believe it has to do with work-related stress from extended hours which eventually progresses to burnout and a complete mental breakdown.
+You believe it has to do with work-related stress from extended hours which eventually transforms to burnout and a complete mental breakdown.
 But as soon as you come to that conclusion you realize that there is much more to it than that, as he becomes victim to the physiological-fallibility of man and eventually comes to terms with the tragic disease known as Alzheimer’s.

 The characters in this book are both inspirational but at times permanent, uplifting yet dispassionate, inflating yet depressing, but the book predominantly lies on the darker end of the emotional landscape.
-This book focuses on the middle class in America where as a young married couple the Leary’s are overcome with aspirations, joy, hope, and great potential.
-As they become older they end up being swallowed whole by the dreams in which they tried their best to achieve and in the end did their best to hold onto.
+This book focuses on the middle class in America where as a young married couple the Leary’s are overcome with aspirations, joy, hope, and potential.
+As they become older they end up being swallowed whole by the dreams in which they tried their best to achieve and in the end tried their best to hold onto.
 Stuck in the middle with you.
 One of the most poignant moments that happened in this book for me was the family trip to the Baseball Hall of Fame in Cooperstown, New York.
-Connell is in the heart of his expected teenage angst where past pleasures like baseball aren’t as high on his current to-do list.
+A character named Connell is in the height of his expected teenage angst where past pleasures like baseball aren’t as high on his current to-do list.
 His father Ed who shared a love of baseball with Connell has already exhibited signs of odd behaviour causing a detachment from the son’s point of view.
 Sensing this distance Ed grabs hold of his one and only child, looks him in the eyes and offers him some life advice that goes beyond expectation.
 Connell can see through the haze and for a long time coming can see the father he once respected and admired as a young boy.
 Here’s a taste:

 ” ‘I want you to listen to me,’ his father said.
 ‘I’m going to talk to you seriously for a minute.’